Skip to main content

 Configuring peer reviews

-When creating a performance review cycle, you configure the discussion guide for peer feedback—the topics Windy will guide employees through.
+When creating a performance review cycle, you configure the questions for peer feedback—the prompts Windy will guide employees through.
+Peer reviews support the same question types as all other review types:

-Discussion topics are open-ended prompts that Windy uses to guide the feedback conversation.
-You configure them directly in the cycle creation wizard when setting up the peer feedback stage.
-Example peer feedback topics:
+You configure questions directly in the cycle creation wizard when setting up the peer feedback stage.
+Example peer feedback questions:

 • What are this person’s greatest strengths when collaborating on projects?